 3. Do you have a list of potential clients ready?
 Whether you’re doing graphic design or content marketing, identifying a niche market, or even reaching out to potential clients who may be interested in your services, it's a good idea to map out where your first few gigs may be coming from.

 4. What are you offering?
 What’s your niche and brand?
-Zeroing in on what you’re offering will help you market those services to the right target market.
+Zeroing in on what you’re offering will help you market those services to the right potential clients.
 Additionally, you’ll want to strategize a brand for yourself (even though it may be just you, you are the brand now!), and a visual presence, whether on social media, or in the form of a website, describing what you do and providing examples of your work.
 It’s good to note that even without a website, there are tons of platforms out there specific to your field where you can post your work : Behance for designers, Contently for writers, for example.

 5. What are your corollary skills?
 In addition to your niche specialty, it may also be worth brainstorming a set of complementary skills that can help become your bread and butter.
 For example, some freelance journalists do copywriting on the side (as long as there’s no conflict of interest), and filmmakers will lean into their editing skills to produce corporate training videos.